-“Apples” by Laura Maynard • Monthly Muse (2017)
+“Apples” by Laura Maynard (Musepapers 2017)

 The MUSE has spoken!
 Laura Maynard’s short story, “Apples,” is a winner in our first-ever Monthly Muse writing prompt on In Memoriam.
-Find the complete list of winners and finalists here.
+Find the complete list of winners and finalists here and check out this month’s prompts here and share your own musings.

 Apples

-Laura Maynard
+by Laura Maynard

 When babies die, people bring lasagne.
 They bring bread.
 They bring pie.